Lilieyen/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displaying content in /etc/passwd file
+Displaying content in /etc/passwd and /etc/hosts file